localytics/localytics-xamarin/GettingStarted.md

   <uses-permission android:name="android.permission.WAKE_LOCK" />
   ```
 3. Configure required parameters using localytics.xml or through setting options
 	a.
 Add a localytics.xml in Resources/values.
 For a sample refer [here](https://github.com/localytics/localytics-xamarin/blob/feature/sdk5.1-android/LocalyticsXamarin/Android/Resources/values/localytics.xml)

+	* Manifest merging is not an option with Xamarin.
+Therefore, follow instructions for [manual integration](https://docs.localytics.com/dev/android.html#manual-integration-android)

 ### Usage
 ---
-Most native Android Library (v3.5.x) calls are available.
-However, `AnalyticsListener` and `MessagingListener` are currently not available.
-For details about each functionality, please refer to documentations for the native API.

 Anywhere in your application, you can use the Localytics API by calling the class methods/accessors of `Localytics` or instance methods of `LocalyticsSDK`.
 Here's a sample of some of the calls.

 ```